-The CNPA's first corporate plan was submitted to Scottish Ministers in December 2003, setting out the organisation's aims and objectives for the following three years, and its best estimate of funding needs to deliver those objectives.
-Ministers agreed the funding for 2004/05 as £3.33m, and for 2005/06 as £4.3m.
-Beyond that, funding will be determined during the 2004 Spending Review by the Scottish Executive, and will be advised in due course.
+The CNPA's first Corporate Plan was submitted to Scottish Ministers in December 2003, setting out the organisation's aims and objectives for the following three years, and its best estimate of funding needs to deliver those objectives.
+Ministers agreed the funding for 2004/05 as £3.55m, and for 2005/06 as £4.3m.

-The first corporate plan set out the CNPA's vision for the next 3 years as 6 main themes:
+The first Corporate Plan set out the CNPA's vision for the next 3 years as 6 main themes:

-- > to foster A Park for All - > to encourage the enjoyment, understanding and appreciation of the special qualities of the area - > to develop clear, cohesive strategies for the stewardship of the natural resources of the National Park - > to encourage and support balanced, thriving, stable communities in the Park - > to ensure an integrated approach to the Park's 4 statutory aims by all public bodies through the preparation and implementation of the National Park Plan for the Cairngorms to develop an enabling organisation that is trusted and respected
+- To foster A Park for All. - To encourage the enjoyment, understanding and appreciation of the special qualities of the area. - To develop clear, cohesive strategies for the stewardship of the natural resources of the National Park. - To encourage and support balanced, thriving, stable communities in the Park. - To ensure an integrated approach to the Park's 4 statutory aims by all public bodies through the preparation and implementation of the National Park Plan for the Cairngorms. - To develop an enabling organisation that is trusted and respected.

-The corporate plan set out the actions planned to deliver a range of objectives within these broad themes.
+The Corporate Plan set out the actions planned to deliver a range of objectives within these broad themes.
 The plan acknowledges that it is difficult to be precise at this early stage of the CNPA's life, and that action plans will be refined over the next few years as the National Park Plan is developed and working relationships with stakeholders and partners become clearer.
 As part of that process of refinement, specific targets will be set, and outputs defined, so that progress can be measured.